 Golden rain trees are deciduous trees and are small to medium size.
 The leaves of Golden rain trees are long and pinnate.
 The flowers of golden rain trees are yellow in color and have four petals.
 Golden rain trees are known as Koelreuteria Elegans.
-Because of its rose colored fruits and colorful petals golden rain trees are very popular.
-This tree is a fast growing tree.
+Because of their rose-colored fruits and colorful petals golden rain trees are very popular.
+This tree is a fast-growing tree.
 It grows 25 to 50 feet in height.
 The Golden rain tree is also called the pride of India.
 Golden rain trees grow, slow to moderate rate.
 Lawn area is ideal for planting a golden rain tree because dense grass, prevent seedling development.
 The limbs of golden rain tree may break under heavy snow because it has weak wood.
 Fruits of golden rain trees are papery, inflated.
 At first they are green, and then they turn brown.
 In America it is planted as a street tree, shade tree and on terraces and lawns.
 In china golden rain tree is a favorite tree to plant on the grounds of holy places.

 Golden rain trees are flowering ornamental trees and very useful for shade.
 They are native to China and Korea.
 These trees are a source of black and yellow dye.
 In making jewellery, seeds of golden rain trees are used as beads.
 Golden rain trees have brown or coral colored paper like pods.
 The leaves and seeds of the golden rain trees can be eaten, cooked or roasted.
 Leaves of golden rain trees are lacy.
 In early fall and late summer season, a mature golden rain tree produces long strings of trumpet shaped flowers.
 In United States golden rain tree is the most popular ornamental tree.